Play Novel Silent Hill: Development

 Play Novel Silent Hill was announced by Famitsu on their website in August 2000.
 The game was developed under the working title of Silent Hill AGB.
-The story of Play Novel Silent Hill is based on the event that take place in Konami's popular PlayStation game Silent Hill (1999).
-Some of the background graphics in Play Novel Silent Hill are taken directly from the original Full motion video (FMV) sequences from the original game, while others are new renders made specifically for the Game Boy Advance game.
+The story of Play Novel Silent Hill is based on the event that take place in Konami's PlayStation game Silent Hill (1999).
+Some of the background graphics in Play Novel Silent Hill are taken directly from the original full motion video (FMV) sequences from the original game, while others are new renders made specifically for the Game Boy Advance game.
 Akihiro Imamura, the producer of Silent Hill 2 (2001) said that he had a small role in the games development by checking in on the script and viewing the final version, but that his game was made by a different team.
 The game was developed by Will Corporation and KCE Tokyo.

 KCE Tokyo was one of Konami's main development studios when the company split up its development division in April 1995.

 The narrative in Andy's story was going to be told in four chapters, but only the first was released and as of 2021 remains lost.
 This was due to the Mobile System GB only storing information temporarily in memory and vanishing once the system was turned off.
 All information of these chapters originates through fan translations of the games and the game's official strategy guide.